 Since you possess the CT or TT variant of the LIPC gene, you have an enhanced HDL cholesterol-raising response from physical activity.
-Engage in 150 to 300 minutes of moderate-to-vigorous intensity exercise per week.
-This can be met through 30 to 60 minutes of moderate-to-vigorous intensity aerobic exercise five days per week in bouts of 10 minutes or more.
-This will ensure that you reap the benefits of physical activity not only for your cholesterol levels, but also body composition, weight management, mental health, blood pressure, bone health, blood sugar, and many other health-related factors.
+Engage in 150 minutes of moderate intensity exercise per week.
+This can be met through 30 minutes of moderate intensity aerobic exercise five days per week in bouts of 10 minutes or more.
+This will ensure that you reap the benefits of physical activity not only for your cholesterol levels, but also body composition, weight management, mental health, blood pressure, and reproductive health.
 You should also include muscle strengthening activities at least 2 days per week.

-Aim for 150 to 300 min/week of cardio and at least 2 days/week of muscle-strengthening activities.
+Aim for 150 min/week of cardio and at least 2 days/week of muscle-strengthening activities.